wd-bootcamp/web-exercises/sessions/react-props/sum_solution/README.md

-# Sum
+# React Props: Calculating the Sum

-In this exercise, you will pass two props to a component and and use them to calculate the sum.
+In this exercise, you will pass two props to a component and use them to calculate the sum.

 ## Tasks

-Look at the `./src/App.jsx` file: the `App` component returns a default heading element which you need to replace with a custom component.
-Your task is to write a `Sum` component which calculates the sum of its two props and renders the result.
+Open the `./src/App.jsx` file: the `App` component returns a default heading element.
+Replace this element with a custom `Sum` component which calculates the sum of its two props and renders the result.

-You can use the following hints as guideline:
+You can use the following hints as guidelines:

-- Write the `Sum` component inside of the `src/App.jsx`.
+- Write the `Sum` component inside the `src/App.jsx` file:
   - It accepts two props called `valueA` and `valueB` (make sure to destructure them).
-  - It returns an HTML element and uses both props to dynamically render something like "1 + 2 = 3" (according to the props).
+  - It returns an HTML element that uses both props to dynamically render something like "1 + 2 = 3" (according to the props).
-- Inside of the return statement of your `App` component, replace the heading with your `Sum` component and pass it both props with values of your choice.
+- Replace the heading in the `App` component’s return statement with your `Sum` component and pass it both props with values of your choice.

 ## Notes